-Removal of computer privileges
+9. Removal of computer privileges

-This is done on a case-by-case basis and the member of staff responsible for monitoring the schools network alerts the Deputy Head (Pastoral) and Deputy Head (Academic) that Impero (school monitoring programme) has picked up an infringement.
-The school system is also monitored regularly by both Deputy Head's however, responsibility lies with the Head of Computing.
+This is done on a case-by-case basis and the members of staff responsible for monitoring the school's network Bob Hammond Deputy Head (Pastoral) and Holly Davies (DSL) monitor Impero (school monitoring programme) daily and 'officially' weekly for any infringements.
 The Deputy Head (Pastoral) goes through the Acceptable Use Agreement to ensure that the child knows where they have gone wrong so that they can learn from their mistake.
 Depending on the severity of the infringement the sanction could simply be a 'strike', it could be a de-merit or it may require further investigation and may result in the removal of computer privileges for a set period of time.